meshula/wrinkles/README.md

   * [ ] consistent names
     * time/value in control points -> input/output
-        * do `ControlPoint.input`/output stay f32?  or do they move to `opentime.Ordinate` to start moving in the direction of a rationaltime or other similar structure
+        * do `ControlPoint.input`/output stay f32?  or do they move to `opentime.Ordinate` to start moving in the direction of a `RationalTime` or other similar structure
         * replacing `f32` with `opentime.Ordinate`

         ```zig